kevinhwong1/KevinHWong_Notebook/_posts/2021-04-01-20210401-WGBS-PicoMethyl-seq-library-prep-for-Thermal-Transplant-Trial-1.md

 I am using a modified version of [this protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md).

 The only modification I made to this protocol was changing the input DNA from 1ng to 10ng.
-This worked in previous library preps performed by E. Strand and M. Scheld.
+This worked in previous library preps performed by E. Strand and M. Schedl.

 #### Samples and Indices